yoozzeek/Video-Catalog-SSR-Example/README.md

 # Video results
-Test project for video portal written with Nuxt.js framework.
+Test project of video portal written with Next.js (based on React) framework.
 It's ready to work in production, many enterprise companies like Twitch, Nike and etc use similar tech stack.<br>

 ### Run in dev mode